Security & Vulnerability Disclosure

 Out of scope

-• Third-party platforms and providers (e.g., AWS, OpenAI, Anthropic, Cartesia, Apple, Google/Firebase, RevenueCat, PostHog, Datadog, LaunchDarkly, Vercel).
+• Third-party platforms and providers (e.g., AWS, OpenAI, Twilio, Apple, Google/Firebase, RevenueCat, PostHog, Sentry, Better Stack, LaunchDarkly, Vercel).
 Report issues to those vendors directly unless the issue stems from our configuration.

 • Denial-of-service, volumetric testing, or traffic floods.